Finland: Economic outline

-Finland's GDP per capita – estimated at USD 59,869 (PPP) in 2023 by the IMF - is among the highest in the world and higher than the EU-27 average, allowing the country to offer a high living standard.
+Finland's GDP per capita – estimated at USD 57,181 (PPP) in 2025 by the IMF - is among the highest in the world and higher than the EU-27 average, allowing the country to offer a high living standard.
 The distribution of wealth is relatively balanced, although social inequalities have risen in recent years.
 Finland is the European country most impacted by an ageing population and the fall of its labour force, a phenomenon that weighs heavily on its public finances.
 Other challenges that the country will be facing are the decreasing productivity in traditional industries and the need for a reduction of high labour costs.
-Following a good performance in 2022, the unemployment rate rose to 7.3% last year, accompanied by a decrease in the number of job vacancies, though still notably elevated compared to historical norms.
-Projections indicate that unemployment will reach 7.4% in 2024, before gradually decreasing, as wage growth is expected to decelerate, influenced by the slowdown in the inflation rate and an uptick in employment.
+Amid a declining vacancy rate, employment growth slowed to 0.8% in 2023, impacted by a sharp decline in the construction sector, while the unemployment rate rose to 7.2%.
+Employment contracted further in 2024, reflecting weakened economic activity, particularly in manufacturing, construction, and professional services, though labour shortages persisted in sectors like healthcare.
+With improving economic conditions, the unemployment rate is expected to decrease to 7.4% in 2025 and 7.3% in 2026, down from 8.3% in 2024.

 Source: IMF – World Economic Outlook Database, 2016